HotCakeX/Harden-Windows-Security/Wiki posts/PowerShell/Basic PowerShell tricks and notes.md

 [PowerShell core at Microsoft Learn](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/?view=powershell-7.4)

-**Also Use Bing Chat for your PowerShell questions.
-The AI is fantastic at creating code and explaining everything.**
+You can also use the Windows Copilot for asking any PowerShell related questions, code examples etc.

 <br>